 Audience Champions during the Covid-19 crisis

-Audience Champions is temporarily paused until January 2021.
-We are currently working with The Audience Agency to rethink how we deliver the programme and restart training with the lockdown is lifted.
+Audience Champions is temporarily paused.
+We are currently working with The Audience Agency to rethink how we deliver the programme and restart training when restrictions are eased.